pdf-association/arlington-pdf-model/TestGrammar/README.md

 -m, --batchmode   stop popup error dialog windows and redirect everything to console (Windows only, includes memory leak reports)
 -o, --out         output file or folder.
 Default is stdout.
 See --clobber for overwriting behavior -p, --pdf         input PDF file or folder.
 -f, --force       force the PDF version to the specified value (1,0, 1.1, ..., 2.0).
-Requires --pdf.
--t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
+Requires --pdf -t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
 -v, --validate    validate the Arlington PDF model.

-Built using <pdf-sdk> vX.Y.Z
+Built using <pdf-sdk vX.Y.Z>
 ```

 `Info:` messages are cyan, `Warning:` messages are yellow, and `Error:` messages are red.

-It is recommended to use `--brief` to see a single line of context (i.e. the PDF DOM path of the object) immediately prior to all related `Error:`, `Warning:` or `Info:` messages.

-## Notes
+### Notes

-* TestGrammar PoC currently ignores PDF version checking

-* TestGrammar PoC does NOT process all predicates (declarative functions) so there may be some false `Error:` or `Warning:` messages!!
+* TestGrammar PoC processes _almost_ all predicates (declarative functions).
+When a predicate is processed that is known to have an incomplete implementation, a yellow warning message is output, whereas red error messages mean that all predicates that were processed are fully implemented.

 * all messages from validating PDF files are prefixed with `Error:`, `Warning:` or `Info:` to make regex-based post processing easier.

 ## Arlington validation (--validate)

 This reads the specified Arlington TSV file set and processes all data to ensure that it is holistic, unified, correct according to the Arlington grammar rules, and that all predicates can be parsed.
 Reported errors generally indicate typos or data entry issues.
 Missing or unlinked TSV files are commonly caused by version mismatches in either the SinceVersion field or via a version predicate in the Links field.

+`--brief` has no impact on `--validation`.
+With grammar validation, `--debug` will try an additional brute-force parse using hard-coded regex expressions as well as print out the name of each Arlington TSV file as it goes.
+This can be useful if the PoC is crashing...

+The Python script `./scripts/arlington.py` can also perform syntax validation using a slightly different algorithm.
+Both validators should always pass!

 ## Arlington vs Adobe DVA (--checkdva)